 - Tea, coffee, cordial, Tang (according to taste) – note, bottled water can be bought everywhere.

 - Small amount of fresh fruit (‘Bring bananas!’ yelled the Monkey), dried fruit, lemon for tea.

-- Something to add taste: peanut butter (North Americans), sausages (Germans), Branston pickle (Brits), Vegemite (Aussies and Kiwis), chili sauce (Indonesians like Sarah:]), soya sauce (Orientals), curry powder and black pepper (Neil).
+- Something to add taste: peanut butter (North Americans), sausages (Germans), Branston pickle (Brits), Vegemite (Aussies and Kiwis), chili sauce (Thai), soya sauce (Orientals), curry powder and black pepper (Neil).

 - For the traditionalists: alcohol – beer (best bought on the platform before departure), Chinese brandy is OK but be warned: the Chinese version of Whiskey is not for those with a mild constitution or who want to remember their Trans-Siberian trip!
 Plenty of vodka and (Russian) champagne available in Russia.

 - For the refined: shaker, ice cubes, cocktail glasses, wine, champagne.

 - For the addicts: cigars, cigarettes, pipe, tobacco, snuff.

 - For the adventurous: whipped cream, Baby-oil, large sheet of plastic.

 - For the lonely: a Teddy Bear (don’t you dare to use a Monkey!).

 - For the studious: books: ‘Trans-Siberian Handbook’, ‘Russian Phrase book’, Lonely Planet guides, S.A.S. survival manual.